qualweb/cli/README.md

+This repository has been archived.
+QualWeb is now being maintained in a monorepo at https://github.com/qualweb/qualweb

 # QualWeb CLI

 QualWeb command line interface.
 It allows you to perform accessibility evaluations from the terminal.
 It uses the [@qualweb/core](https://github.com/qualweb/core) that contains 3 evaluation modules: